Chicago Bears fan chows down on pumpkin pie during game vs. New York Giants

 A Chicago Bears fan decided to treat himself to a Thanksgiving delight Sunday as his favorite team took on the New York Giants.

-The fan was captured on video taking out a pumpkin pie and a can of whipped cream to have himself a bit of a meal as the Bears and the Giants were playing at Soldier Field.
+The fan was captured on video taking out a pumpkin pie and a can of whipped cream as the Bears and the Giants were playing at Soldier Field.

 WASHINGTON REDSKINS' DWAYNE HASKINS TAKES SELFIE WITH FAN, MISSES FINAL SNAP